perforce/helix-authentication-service/docs/Getting_Started.md

 these are self-signed certificates, which should be replaced when deploying to production.
 See the **Certificates** section above for more information.

+#### Mapping User Profiles to Perforce Users

+The process of mapping the user profiles from the identity provider to the user specs in Helix Server is dependent on the protocol and the identity provider.
+Each combination produces a different set of user profile fields, and that can be modified by the administrator as well.
+As such, this guide will give an overview of what to look for and the different options that are available.

+Generally, with SAML, the `name-identifier` extension setting should be given the value `nameID`, as that field is nearly always present in the user profile returned from the SAML IdP.
+The question will be, what is the format of this name identifier?
+Is it a username or email address?
+If user name, does it match the `User` field in the Perforce user spec?
+If so, then set `user-identifier` to `user` in the extension configuration.
+If the name identifier is an email address, then use `email` instead of `user`.

+For OIDC, oftentimes the user profile includes an `email` field and the server extension looks for this by default (that is, `name-identifier` defaults to `email`).
+Hopefully this value matches the `Email` field of the Perforce user spec, as the server extension will use that for the `user-identifier` by default.

+If you are unsure of the contents of the user profile returned from the identity provider, enable the debug logging in either the authentication service or the server extension, and then examine the logs after attempting a login.
+With the server extension, simply set `enable-logging` to `true`, attempt a login, and look for the `log.json` file under the `server.extensions.dir` directory of the Helix depot.
+For the authentication service, set `DEBUG` to `auth:*`, restart the service, attempt the login, and look at the output from the service (either in the console or in a pm2 log file, if you are using pm2).

 ## Helix Server

 As mentioned earlier, the loginhook extension requires Helix Server 2019.1 or